-CHICAGO, May 30, 2017 — Physicians and their counsel will explore the role of doctors in today’s changing health care environment during the Physicians Legal Issues Conference, sponsored by the American Bar Association Health Law Section and the Chicago Medical Society, June 8-9 in Chicago.
-Conference attendees will learn practical advice on handling problems relating to regulatory trends, the False Claims Act, changes to the Stark Law and other legal issues.
+CHICAGO, May 29, 2018 — Physicians and their counsel will explore the role of doctors in today’s changing health care environment during the American Bar Association’s Physicians Legal Issues Conference, June 7-9 in Chicago.
+Conference attendees will learn practical advice on healthcare dispute trends, the False Claims Act, how fair market value is determined in a health care merger and other legal issues.

 505 N. Michigan Ave.

 Chicago, IL 60611

 On Thursday at 8:15 a.m., Bertha K. Madras, a member of the Presidential Commission on Combating Drug Addiction and the Opioid Crisis and professor of psychiatry at Harvard Medical School, will speak on addiction in America and the opioid crisis.

 On Friday at 8:15 a.m., Alec Alexander, deputy administrator and director for the Center for Program Integrity at the Centers for Medicare and Medicaid Services, will discuss CMS program integrity issues.